zaina826/Pytorch-Tutorial/README.md

 ## Usage

-You can explore the Python scripts in the `scripts/` directory for various PyTorch models and utilities.
-Check out the `notes/` directory for my personal notes and additional insights in the PDF file.
+You can explore the Python scripts in the main directory for various PyTorch models and utilities.
+Check out the `Notes/` directory for my personal notes and additional insights in the PDF file.

 Happy learning!